logicalhacking/DVGM/README.md

-# Grade Management - An Intentionally Vulnerable Rails Application
+# Insecure Grade Management - An Intentionally Vulnerable Rails Application

-Grade Management is an **intentionally vulnerable** grade management application that can be used for teaching *security testing* and *security programming*.
+Insecure Grade Management is an **intentionally vulnerable** grade management application that can be used for teaching *security testing* and *security programming*.

+## Application Scenario

-Grade Management implements a simplistic system for managaing university grade, i.e., students can check their marks and academics can enter marks.
+Insecure Grade Management implements a simplistic system for managing university grades.
+Students can view their grades for their lectures.
+Moreover, students can add comments to the grades that can be viewed by lecturers.
+Thus, the applications knows three roles:
+*admins*, *lecturers*, and *students*.

+* *Admins* can create new students, lecturers, and other admins.
+Admins can create new lectures, held by any lecturer.
+Admins can also create, view, and edit new grades for all lectures and students and can create, view, and edit comments.
+* *Lecturers* can create new students.
+They can also create new lectures that are being held by them.
+Lecturers can can view grades for all students, but only enter new grades for their own students.
+Lecturers can see comments for all grades, but can not change any.
+* *Students* can view their grades.
+For their convenience, they have the ability to filter their grade list by a lecturer name.

 ## Setup